byrash/tf/section2/readme.txt

-You can use env varaibles using below format
+You can use env variables using below format

 ```export TF_VAR_instance_type="t2.macro"```